 Our growth strategy depends on our ability to manufacture our current and future products in sufficient quantities and on a timely basis to meet customer demand, while adhering to product quality standards, complying with regulatory quality system requirements and managing manufacturing costs in our current manufacturing facility or any future manufacturing facilities.
-Currently, we have a sole manufacturing facility located in Redwood City, California, where we manufacture, assemble, inspect, test, package and ship our products.
+Currently, we have a sole manufacturing facility located in San Jose, California, where we manufacture, assemble, inspect, test, package and ship our products.
 We currently assemble all of our AquaBeam Robotic System and single-use disposable handpieces at this one facility, and we do not have additional facilities.
-We are completing renovations of a new manufacturing facility located in San Jose, California where we expect to move our corporate headquarters and all of our manufacturing operations over during 2023.
-Following the move, the San Jose facility will become our sole manufacture facility.
-If either of these facilities, or any of our future manufacturing facilities, suffers damage, or a force majeure event, such damage or event could materially impact our ability to operate, which could materially and adversely affect our business and financial performance.
+If this facility, or any of our future manufacturing facilities, suffers damage, or a force majeure event were to occur, such damage or event could materially impact our ability to operate, which could materially and adversely affect our business and financial performance.